Waurn Ponds: Retail

 The Waurn Ponds Shopping Centre, located on the corner of Colac Road (Princes Highway) and Pioneer Road, is a regional-level shopping centre servicing the southern suburbs of Geelong and the surrounding region.
 It was opened in the early 1990s, and has been continually expanded.
 The most recent expansion was completed in August 2014, and increased the total area of the centre to 47,000 square metres.
 There are over 160 different shops.

 The Geelong Homemaker Centre, located on the Colac Road (Princes Highway) at the intersection and Pigdons Road, opened in mid-2005.
-It includes Bunnings Warehouse and Harvey Norman stores, as well as a number of smaller stores, such as Supercheap Auto, Beacon Lighting, Snooze, Ray's Outdoors and, most recently, JB-Hi-Fi.

 Waurn Ponds Plaza, located at the intersection of Rossack Drive and the Colac Road (Princes Highway), is another shopping centre in Waurn Ponds.
 It is the location of the office of the federal member for Corangamite, Libby Coker.